-I tried some recipes from the book and found them delicious but mentions the lack of seasoning and the need to add additional spices.
+I tried some recipes from the book and found them delicious but mention the lack of seasoning and the need to add additional spices.

 Overall, I see the book as a valuable resource for those looking to adopt a plant-based lifestyle and expand their vegan recipe collection.